 Postdocs & Research Associates

 ● Always Open to Strong CandidatesOutstanding postdoctoral candidates with a strong publication record in nanophotonics, plasmonics, or related areas are encouraged to reach out.
-Funding may be available through institute schemes or external fellowships (e.g., DST INSPIRE Faculty, NPDF, Marie Curie).
+Funding may be available through institute schemes or external fellowships such as DST INSPIRE Faculty, N-PDF, or the Marie Skłodowska-Curie Actions.

 What We Look For